 The Petzl Spirit Express scored near the top of the pack for this metric as well.
 Unclipping a draw from the rope or a bolt can sometimes be a fraught experience, particularly for new climbers or on steep terrain.
 This quickdraw was designed with steep sport climbing in mind.
 Our testers didn't have to wrestle with it when seconding or cleaning a steep sport route.
 The rope easily slid out of the bottom carabiner thanks to the keylock design, and the upper carabiner didn't snag on the bolt either.

 The current Spirit carabiner was updated several years ago now and uses the latest "I-beam" construction to reduce weight.
-At 3.3 ounces per quickdraw, it's several ounces lighter than most of the other high-performance sport draws out there, like the Black Diamond LiveWire (3.9 ounces) and the DMM Alpha Sport (3.8 ounces).
+At 3.2 ounces per short quickdraw, it's about one ounce lighter than most of the other high-performance sport draws out there, like the Black Diamond LiveWire (4 ounces) and the DMM Alpha Sport (3.9 ounces).
 That means that you'll save about half a pound with a dozen of the Spirits on your harness instead of the other ones.

 While the Spirit Express is light for a sport draw, as you can see from the chart above, there are a lot of lighter options out there for alpine or long multi-pitch routes.
-If you mostly trad climb, then something like the Wild country Astro or Black Diamond Oz would be more appropriate.
+If you mostly trad climb, then the Petzl Ange Finesse or Black Diamond Oz would be more appropriate.
 However, for an onsight sport rack, the Spirits are hard to beat.

 Ease of Handling

 We liked the way this quickdraw handled, and it was again a standout performer in this category as well.
 The full-sized carabiners feel great in all hand sizes, and we never experienced any cross-clipping on our harness like we did with several of the wiregate quickdraws.